 General Guidelines for Disability Documentation

-Disability Services (DS) has established the following disability documentation guidelines
+The Office of Disability Services (ODS) has established the following disability documentation guidelines.

-1. Be recent enough in order to assess the current impact on learning or a major life activity.
+1. Generally be recent enough in order to assess the current impact on learning or a major life activity.
 Please see disability-specific guidelines for more information.
-Please note that students requesting accommodations due to a chronic medical condition must submit documentation dated within 6 months of their request for disability accommodations.
 Updated documentation may be required to each semester to evaluate the continuing need for accommodations.

 2. Be sufficiently comprehensive to establish clear evidence of a substantial impact on one or more major life activities.

 3. Be sufficient to establish a direct link between the underlying impairment and the requested accommodations.

 4. Include a description of what mitigating measures the student has used and whether with such use the student may still require accommodation in order to access College programs, activities and services.